mike-jung/ubiaccess-framework/README.md

 This boilerplate uses ES6 syntax with Node.js >= 10.0, you can check out the [feature available here](https://nodejs.org/en/docs/es6/)

+## Server Configuration

+Basic server configuration is in config/config.js file.
+You can change server port, backlog and so on.
+See the following files to check how to configure server for simple web access, socket.io, redis and external interfaces.

+  * config/config-sample1.js
+  * config/config-sample2.js
+  * config/config-sample3.js files

 ## Controller

 Controller handles client's requests.